 While previous data releases (e.g., DR1, DR2, and EDR3) focus primarily on single stars, DR3’s \nss\ catalog includes unresolved binary sources identified using astrometric, spectroscopic, and photometric techniques, based on the two-body orbital solution.
 The binary catalog provides inferred parameters such as the orbital period ($\porb$), eccentricity ($\ecc$), mass ratio, and component masses \citep[][]{Arenou_2023}.
 The \nss\ catalog features various types of binary star candidates, including ellipsoidal variables, cataclysmic variables, compact object–luminous companion (CO–LC) binaries, and stars with sub-stellar companions.
 However, given the quality of the orbital solutions, only a small fraction of the actual binary data is made public so far \citep[][]{Halbwachs_2023}.

-With the release of \gaia's DR3 catalog, several important discoveries are made, including exoplanets, quasars, galaxies, variable sources, and CO binaries \citep[][]{Bailer-Jones_2023, Delchambre_2023, Holl_2023a, Evans_2023, Eyer_2023, Wyrzykowski_2023}.
-Among these, the most noteworthy is the detection of two dormant black hole–luminous companion (\bhlc) candidate binaries \citep[][]{El-badry2022e, El-badry_2023, Chakrabarti_2023, Tanikawa_2023}.
+With the release of \gaia's DR3 catalog, several important discoveries are made, including exoplanets, quasars, galaxies, variable sources, and COs \citep[][]{Bailer-Jones_2023, Delchambre_2023, Holl_2023a, Evans_2023, Eyer_2023, Wyrzykowski_2023}.
+Among these, the most noteworthy is the detection of two dormant black hole–luminous companion (\bhlc) candidates binaries from Gaia DR3 \citep[][]{El-badry2022e, El-badry_2023, Chakrabarti_2023, Tanikawa_2023}.
 Additionally, the catalog features approximately 3,200 white dwarf–luminous companion (WD–LC) candidates and a few dozen detached neutron star–luminous companion (NS–LC) candidates \citep[][]{Andrews_2022a, Shahaf_2022, Shahaf_2024, El-badry_2024a, El-badry_2024b}.